Milestone hit as friends raise £360,000 over 21 years

 Since the Pakefield fundraisers set up the Paul Cole Cancer Fund in 2000, in memory of Mrs Cole’s son who died from Bowel cancer in 1999, aged just 35, many groups, organisations and individuals benefitted from the remarkable voluntary work.

 The money has been raised through activities including the sale of knitted Easter chicks and knitted poppies as well as donations from businesses.

 Mrs Cole said: "The Paul Cole Cancer Fund has reached our target of £360,000 - in fact we’ve raised £360,601."

-This year eight charities and deserving good causes have benefitted from the fundraising efforts with donations to number of organisations totalling £4,037.
+With eight charities and deserving good causes benefitted from the fundraising efforts in 2021, donations were awarded to number of organisations totalling £4,037.

 As well as raising money to fund an observation machine that was donated to the Sandra Chapman Centre at the James Paget University Hospital in Gorleston in October, donations have also been made to Pakefield Primary School, Steven Harper, Marie Curie, Little Lifts, the East Anglian Air Ambulance and Louise Hamilton Trust.

 The vital monitoring equipment was presented to the hospital's cancer unit in October.

 Mrs Cole added: "In 2021 I also managed to make and sell 600 Poppies from a red material which raised £1,115 for the Royal British Legion.

 "I want to thank all the businesses and individuals who have supported and sponsored me.”